mit-han-lab/temporal-shift-module/online_demo/README.md

 See the [[full video]](https://hanlab.mit.edu/projects/tsm/#live_demo) of our demo on NVIDIA Jetson Nano.

+**[NEW!]** We have updated the environment set up by using `onnx-simplifier`, which makes the deployment easy.
+Thanks for the advice from @poincarelee!

 ## Overview

 We show how to deploy an online hand gesture recognition system on **NVIDIA Jetson Nano**.
 The model is based on MobileNetV2 backbone with **Temporal Shift Module (TSM)** to model the temporal relationship.
 It is compiled with **TVM** [1] for acceleration.